The noise barrier and the large signal bias of the Lasso and other convex estimators: Noise barrier and phase transitions for the tuning parameter of the Lasso

-Again, \Cref{thm:lasso-d-log-p-d} makes no sparsity assumption on the target vector $\beta^*$ and its implications are better understood for target vectors such that $\|\beta^*\|_0 \lll d$; the discussion following \Cref{thm:lower-boud-klog(p/k)-new} applies here as well: Even though the size of the true model is sparse and of size $\|\beta^*\|_0 \lll d$, the Lasso with small tuning parameter (as in \eqref{eq:lambda-too-small-log-p-5d}) suffers a prediction error of order at least $\sqrt{d\log(p/d)}$ and cannot satisfy the dimensionality reduction property of order $\|\beta^*\|_0$.
+\Cref{thm:lasso-d-log-p-d} makes no sparsity assumption on the target vector $\beta^*$ and its implications are better understood for target vectors such that $\|\beta^*\|_0 \lll d$.
+Even though the size of the true model is sparse and of size $\|\beta^*\|_0 \lll d$, the Lasso with small tuning parameter (as in \eqref{eq:lambda-too-small-log-p-5d}) suffers a prediction error of order at least $\sqrt{d\log(p/d)}$ and cannot satisfy the dimensionality reduction property of order $\|\beta^*\|_0$.

-\Cref{thm:lower-boud-klog(p/k)-new,thm:lasso-d-log-p-d} have two major differences.
-First, \Cref{thm:lower-boud-klog(p/k)-new} requires that the maximal sparse eigenvalue is bounded from above, while \Cref{thm:lasso-d-log-p-d} requires that the minimal sparse eigenvalue is bounded away from 0.
-Second, the multiplicative constant $(1-\delta_{2d})/8$ of the right hand side of \eqref{eq:lambda-too-small-log-p-5d} is not optimal, while the multiplicative constant in \Cref{thm:lower-boud-klog(p/k)-new} is optimal since it applies to the critical tuning parameter $L_0(\frac p k)$.

-\begin{remark} [Combining lower bounds from the large signal bias and the noise barrier] The lower bounds that we have obtained so far for the Lasso are of two different nature. \Cref{sec:lsb}, inequality \eqref{lsb-lower-bound} and \Cref{sec:compatibility-necessary} establish a lower bound of the form

-for any arbitrarily small $\gamma>0$ provided that $\|\X\beta^*\|$ is large enough.
-On the other hand, \Cref{sec:lasso-noise-barrier} shows that if the tuning parameter of the Lasso is smaller or equal to \eqref{def-lambda-crit} for some $k>0$, then the prediction error of the Lasso is at least of order $\sigma\sqrt{k\log(p/k)}$, even if the sparsity $\|\beta^*\|_0$ of $\beta^*$ is negligible compared to $k$.
-These two lower bounds illustrate the trade-off for the choice of tuning parameters: For large tuning parameter the lower bound \eqref{eq:bias-lower-bound} is stronger than that of \Cref{thm:lower-boud-klog(p/k)-new}, while for tuning parameters smaller than $L_0(\tfrac p k)$, the lower bound given in \Cref{thm:lower-boud-klog(p/k)-new} becomes stronger. \end{remark}